 Another way to use RSS feeds is to place a feed aggregator on your WordPress website to post feeds from other sites.
 You can do this with a plugin such as WP RSS Aggregator.
 Let’s take a closer look.

 WP RSS Aggregator

 WP RSS Aggregator is a free plugin that lets you bring in feeds from outside sources and post them in a post or page using shortcodes.
-Using premium extensions you can create posts automatically, filter by keywords, include thumbnails, categories, and full text, add the feeds to widgets, and have it to create new content based on the feeds that’s unique and readable.
+Using premium features you can create posts automatically, filter by keywords, include thumbnails, categories, and full text, add the feeds to widgets, and have it create new content based on the feeds that are unique and readable.